 You can specify a custom Send To destination for a library, so that people who use that library can easily copy files to a destination that you have specified.
 To specify a custom Send To destination for a library, you must have the Design permission level for that library.

 The Send To command appears on the shortcut menu for each file in the library.
 Site administrators or list managers can specify a custom Send To destination for a library, so that this destination appears on the shortcut menu for the people who use the library.
 Additionally, you can use the Send To command to copy a file to a destination that you specify.

 By using the Send To command, you can copy files from the library in which they were created to another library.
 When a file is copied in this way, the copy maintains a relationship with its source file, and you can choose to update this copy with any changes that are made to the source file.
 Additionally, if the copy and its source file share common columns or fields, these columns or fields are also updated when the copy is updated.

-By default, you can use the Send To command to copy files to libraries within a site collection.
-If you copy files from a client computer that has a program that is compatible with SharePoint Foundation, such as Microsoft Office Word 2010, and a browser that supports Microsoft ActiveX Controls, such as Microsoft Internet Explorer, you can use the Send To command to copy files not only between libraries within a site collection, but also between different Web applications.
-If you copy files from the browser of a client computer that does not support ActiveX Controls, you can only copy files to libraries within site collections that share the same domain name (top-level site name) as the source library.
+- By default, you can use the Send To command to copy files to libraries within a site collection.
+If you copy files from a client computer that has a program that is compatible with Windows SharePoint Services 3.0, such as Microsoft Office Word 2007, and a browser that supports Microsoft ActiveX Controls, such as Microsoft Internet Explorer, you can use the Send To command to copy files not only between libraries within a site collection, but also between different Web applications.
+If you copy files from the browser of a client computer that does not support ActiveX Controls, you will be able to copy files only to libraries within site collections that share the same domain name (top-level site name) as the source library.

-Specify a Send To destination for a file
+Specify a Send To destination for a document library

 - Make a note of the URL for the SharePoint library to which you want to be able to copy files.